david-schaller/AsymmeTree/README.md

     leaves, D = tree.distance_matrix()
     leaf_index_dict = {leaf: i for i, leaf in enumerate(leaves)}

-In the next step, noise can be introduced into a distance matrix using the `asymmetree.treeevolve.NoisyMatrix` module.
+In the next step, noise can be introduced into a distance matrix using the `asymmetree.treeevolve.DistanceNoise` module.
 Random noise can be simulated with the function `noisy_matrix(orig_matrix, sd)`.

 The following keyword parameters are available: